- Elections Information

-The City of West Fargo is proposing increasing sales tax by one-half of a percent (0.5%) to diversify funding for police and fire department's operations, equipment and buildings.
-This funding could not be used for anything else.
+The West Fargo voters passed a half-cent sales tax increase during the 2022 general election to diversify funding for police and fire department's operations, equipment and buildings.
+This funding can not be used for anything else.

 Sales Tax Purpose:

 The West Fargo Police and Fire Departments' budgets are two of the largest budgets in the City of West Fargo that are funded with property taxes.
-The City is proposing to increase sales tax by one-half of a percent (0.5%) to diversify these public safety departments' funding.
+The sales tax increase will diversify these public safety departments' funding.

 The purpose of the proposed sales tax increase is to: